-- Has successfully completed a minimum of 6 months in the supported housing scheme. - o is ready to move to independent settled accommodation. - has a support package that has been assessed and is in place.
+- Has successfully completed a minimum of 6 months in the supported housing scheme (except in proven exceptional circumstances when a lesser period may be considered). - o is ready to move to independent settled accommodation. - has a support package that has been assessed and is in place.